 If you want to go on a spiritual journey, India is definitely the best choice.
-There are simply so many spiritual destinations in India, and there are often excellent spiritual events in India too.
+There are simply so many spiritual destinations in India, and there are excellent spiritual events in India too.

 I mean, for a spiritual vacation, India is definitely the place to go, right?